dtungsten/LAAExtract/README.markdown

 ------

-[somaen](https://github.com/somaen) for the offset in MacOS version of "Fate of Atlantis"
+[somaen](https://github.com/somaen) for the offset in MacOS version of "Fate of Atlantis" apprentice_fu for figuring out the format of CDDA.SOU

 TODO
 ----
 + Code needs refactoring
 + Auto detect SteamApps folder in Windows
++ Testing of CDDA.SOU conversion in Windows